owsky/game-libraries-crosschecker/README.md

 ## Usage

-I'll provide a compiled version as soon as I'm satified with the code, for the time being you can just build it yourself:
+If you want to build it yourself:

 First you need to have [Node.js](https://nodejs.org/en/) installed